-If you want to change from Kalkpaint to another water based paint you need to paint one layer of acrylic based primer that is free of alkyd over the Kalkpaint first.
+If you want to change from Kalkpaint to another water-based paint you need to paint one layer of acrylic based primer that is free of alkyd over the Kalkpaint first.

 When painting furniture with Kalkpaint you have to think about preparation work and finishing touches.

-Practical notes when applying Kalkpaint on furnitures:
+Practical notes when applying Kalkpaint on furniture:

 Make sure to sand down and clean your item in order to get the best grip possible for new layers of paint.
 Your item must also be dry and completely free of dust, grease, wax, oil etc.

 Use a good quality brush, suitable for your item.